Volumetric Benchmarking of Error Mitigation with Qermit: Results

 In the case of ZNE, we use an exponential fit and the target circuit is folded repeatedly for a number of $\lambda= 1, 3, 5, 7, 9$ times.
 The shot budget is distributed equally between these noise scaling values.
 Curve fitting is achieved via a least-square optimisation.
 For CDR, we distribute the total shot budget equally to each of the $21$ required circuits; namely $20$ near-Clifford circuits, and $1$ unaltered circuit.
 Generation of the training set fixes the number of non-Clifford operations to $10$ and uniformly at random generates the new near-Clifford circuits by pair replacements from an initial seed circuit.
 In the case where the total number of non-Clifford gates is less than $10$, at least one non-Clifford gate is replaced at random.
 Additionally, using the classical simulation of these circuits we test that the training data gives a well-conditioned matrix for the linear regression to be performed and generate new training circuits if that is not the case.

-Comparing first the performance of CDR and ZNE, we note from \cref{fig:results depolarising square false zne,fig:results depolarising square false cdr} that for \random{} in the size ranges explored, both show an improvement over the case where error mitigation is not used.
+\paragraph{There are circuit sizes where ZNE and CDR are consistently beneficial} Comparing first the performance of CDR and ZNE, we note from \cref{fig:results depolarising square false zne,fig:results depolarising square false cdr} that for \random{} in the size ranges explored, both show an improvement over the case where error mitigation is not used.
 ZNE appears to perform particularly well in this domain, outperforming CDR for each circuit size explored.
 To identify the limits of the utility of CDR and ZNE we extend the depth of the circuit explored using mirrored circuits, as discussed in \cref{sec:benchmark circuits}.
 We see from \cref{fig:results depolarising square true zne,fig:results depolarising square true cdr} that while ZNE outperforms CDR for smaller circuit sizes, the range of circuit sizes where CDR outperforms the use of no error mitigation appears to be larger than for ZNE.

-Comparing \cref{fig:results depolarising deep} to \cref{fig:results depolarising square} we note that while ZNE outperform CDR in case of \random{}, this appears not to be the case for \pauli{}.
+\paragraph{CDR outperforms ZNE with \pauli{}} Comparing \cref{fig:results depolarising deep} to \cref{fig:results depolarising square} we note that while ZNE outperform CDR in case of \random{}, this appears not to be the case for \pauli{}.
 As shown in \cref{fig:benchmark circuits count}, the \CX{} gate count of circuits with a fixed qubit number and depth are similar between the \random{} and \pauli{} classes.
 As such this improved relative performance of CDR is likely because there are a smaller proportion of non-Clifford gates in \pauli{} than \random{}.
 In the case where there are few non-Clifford circuits, the training circuits are little different from the original circuit, which improved the accuracy of the CDR training procedure.